togwand/nixos/README.md

 ### Inputs
  * nixpkgs/nixos-unstable -> Earlier and more features, overall less issues than stable
- * disko/master -> For an easier and more reliable way to install NixOS as well as not generating-nixos-config
+ * disko/master -> For an easier and more reliable way to install NixOS as well as not using generated filesystems
  * home-manager/master -> Some apps are easier to configure with it (e.g. zsh, hyprland)
  * nixvim/main -> Very modular and fairly easy to modify